 All this fighting is making me exhausted!

 Every time you run out of your hand cards, you must take a rest.
-That means you’ll lose one of your cards permanently and take others back in your hand.
-This means you are directly limited to how many things you can do in a scenario.
+This means you’ll lose one of your cards permanently and take others back in your hand.
+This also means you are directly limited to how many things you can do in a scenario.
 Some hard choices have to be made.
 Will going out of my way to collect that treasure leave me with enough cards to get back into the fight and defeat the rest of the patrol?

 A scenario ends when you complete the objective and win, or all of the characters run out of life/cards (they are exhausted).